Email: Chapter 21, Article 6

 (5) Newspaper delivery.

 §21-6-2.
-Employment of children under eighteen in certain occupations; determination as to other occupations; appeal to supreme court.
+Employment of children under eighteen in certain occupations; determination as to other occupations; exemptions for certain students performing roofing operations.

-(a) A child under eighteen years of age may not be employed, permitted or suffered to work in, about, or in connection with any of the following occupations:
+(a) A child under 18 years of age may not be employed, permitted, or suffered to work in, about, or in connection with any of the following occupations:

 (1) Motor vehicle driver and outside helper whose work includes riding on a motor vehicle outside the cab for the purpose of assisting in transporting or delivery of goods;